bruhtus/vim-possession/readme.md

 ## Usage

 Use `:Possess` command to start tracking vim session.
-If the it's already tracking vim session and you use `:Possess` command again, it will pause tracking vim session.
+If it's already tracking vim session and you use `:Possess` command again, it will pause tracking vim session.
 You need to enable it again by using `:Possess` again.

 Use `:Possess!` to remove current vim session.
 Use `:PLoad` to load vim session according to the path, git root repo, and git branch.